René Cormier

 René Cormier (born April 27, 1956) is a Canadian Acadian artist and activist from New Brunswick.
+He has been a senator from New Brunswick since 2016.

+Early life and education

+Raised in Caraquet, New Brunswick, he studied music at the Université de Montréal.
+Following university, Cormier was a musical and theatre director.

+Political career

 On October 27, 2016, Cormier was named to the Senate of Canada by Prime Minister Justin Trudeau to sit as an independent.
 Cormier assumed his seat on November 10, 2016.